onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | tensor of 32-bit float or 32-bit signless integer or 8-bit signless integer or 16-bit signless integer or 64-bit signless integer or 16-bit float or 64-bit float values or memref of 32-bit float or 32-bit signless integer or 8-bit signless integer or 16-bit signless integer or 64-bit signless integer or 16-bit float or 64-bit float values
+`X` | tensor of 32-bit float or 32-bit integer or 8-bit integer or 16-bit integer or 64-bit integer or 16-bit float or 64-bit float values or memref of 32-bit float or 32-bit integer or 8-bit integer or 16-bit integer or 64-bit integer or 16-bit float or 64-bit float values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | tensor of 32-bit float or 32-bit signless integer or 8-bit signless integer or 16-bit signless integer or 64-bit signless integer or 16-bit float or 64-bit float values or memref of 32-bit float or 32-bit signless integer or 8-bit signless integer or 16-bit signless integer or 64-bit signless integer or 16-bit float or 64-bit float values
+`Y` | tensor of 32-bit float or 32-bit integer or 8-bit integer or 16-bit integer or 64-bit integer or 16-bit float or 64-bit float values or memref of 32-bit float or 32-bit integer or 8-bit integer or 16-bit integer or 64-bit integer or 16-bit float or 64-bit float values

 ### `onnx.NonMaxSuppression` (ONNXNonMaxSuppressionOp)